yeastrc/mason/mason_doc/callbacks/mainRowsLabel_callbackFunctions.md

 ```

-Note: the property named `callbackDataStorage`, is an object used to store and retrieve data in subsequent function calls.
+`callbackDataStorage` is an object used to store and retrieve data in subsequent function calls.
 This can be used to store and retrieve data derived from time-consuming computation which would be necessary with each successive function call.

+`rowItem` is the `rowItem` element for this row as defined in the <a href="../request_params.md">request_params</a> when the Mason viewer is created.